wezleytsai/wezleytsai.github.io/_posts/2015-07-24-javascript-class-instantiation-and-inheritance-patterns.md

 - **Functional**
   + Most transparent and easy to understand
+  + Higher memory cost because each instance retains its own properties
 - Functional shared
-  + Offers minor space cost advantage over functional
+  + Offers memory cost advantage over functional
   + Adds a little complexity over functional
 - Prototypal
   + Not much easier to comprehend compared to the pseudoclassical pattern